Experimental Search for Neutron to Mirror Neutron Oscillations as an Explanation of the Neutron Lifetime Anomaly

-The data were collected using the Magnetism Reflectometer at the SNS~\citep{doi:10.1080/10448630802210537}.
 The SNS operates at a nominal time-averaged proton power of 1.4\,MW with a repetition rate of 60\,Hz.
 The charge per proton pulse is measured with an accuracy of 3\%~\citep{Blokland:2006dh} and is included in the instrument data stream.
 The time-of-flight (TOF) between the short proton pulse and the signal in the neutron detector is used to determine the individual neutrons' velocity and wavelength.
 Three bandwidth limiting beam choppers prevent neutrons outside the chosen wavelength band from passing and prevent frame overlap.
 Neutrons were selected within a wavelength interval of $2.2$-$5.1\,${\AA} with a Center WaveLength (CWL) of $3.25\,${\AA}.
 The wavelength band was chosen to coincide with the maximum intensity of the spectrum available to the instrument.

 A schematic of the experiment is shown in Fig.~\ref{fig:Fig2}.
 The cold neutron beam enters the experimental hall from the left of the diagram.
-After exiting the beam guide, the beam is collimated by a series of B$_4$C slits which define the footprint and divergence of the beam.
+After exiting the beam guide, the beam is collimated by a series of B$_4$C slits which define the extent and divergence of the beam.
 A removable assembly of stacked commercial polycarbonate (PC) $(C_{16}O_{3}H_{14})_{n}$ plates was installed for measurements requiring neutron attenuation.
-The split pair magnet was installed at the instrument sample position.

-Inside the magnet, a B$_{4}$C ``beam-catcher'' was installed which consisted of a long B$_{4}$C cylinder with a thick B$_{4}$C plate end-cap glued to the downstream end.
-The nominal transmission against capture of the end-cap assuming full density, no heterogeneity, and natural enrichment is $\sim10^{-12}$.
-Fig.~\ref{fig:Fig1} shows the calculated magnetic field map provided by the manufacturer for $\pm$30\,cm along the magnet axis and the extent of the B$_4$C absorber installed in the center of the magnet.
+Fig.~\ref{fig:Fig1} shows the calculated magnetic field map provided by the manufacturer and the extent of the B$_4$C absorber installed in the center of the magnet.
+The absorber consisted of a long B$_{4}$C cylinder with a thick B$_{4}$C plate end-cap glued to the downstream end, to serve as a ``beam-catcher''.
 A boron nitride aperature was installed at the front face of the magnet and a B$_4$C aperture was installed on the downstream face of the magnet to prevent scattering outside of the beam-catcher.